lydell/elm-safe-virtual-dom/README.md

 Because of the above constraints, installing my forks requires a bit more creativity.

-There are currently two main ways to install them:
+There are currently three main ways to install them:

 1. A pretty comprehensive Node.js script called [replace-kernel-packages.mjs](#replace-kernel-packagesmjs).

 2. A simpler bash script – [lydell.bash](#lydellbash) – that was originally made for _testing_ my forks, so it cuts a few corners.
 It’s still uses the same approach as the Node.js script, and might be a simpler way to learn the technique if you’re familiar with bash.

+3. An example Nix setup, based on the comprehensive Node.js script above, called [elm-safe-vdom-nix](https://github.com/omnibs/elm-safe-vdom-nix).

 There are two future ways of installing: